 When we start making photos we really like, we often want to share our work with friends and family.
 We may have already been doing this via social networks such as Facebook, YouTube and Instagram.
-You might care to think about this a bit more deeply as your photography and videography becomes more serious.
+You might care to think about this a bit more deeply as your photography and videography become more serious.
+If you are considering becoming more serious, in this article I touch on different ways to help you manage your photos and videos, from pro cameras to using servers similar to those mentioned on web hosting canada reviews.

 For the most part, users never read the terms of service put in plain sight by these services.
 My own experience is that the terms are very clear about what you surrender, what rights you retain and how your work can be used.
 The truth is that it’s very unlikely that your smartphone snapshot of your grilled cheese sandwich is going to be reused by anyone for anything.
 However, that awesome sunset beach photo with the sailboat on the horizon that you upload to a sharing site is a prime target for reuse.